rsvp/chess/README.md

 * If you do not know what to do, find your worst piece and look for a better square.
 * If you don't win, it's not a great tragedy.
 * If you get overly tired from preparations, you will not have enough energy for the tournament.
+* If you know something about your opponent, steer to his weaknesses.
 * If you make a mistake, do not let your opponent see what you are thinking.
 * If you must accept weak pawns, make sure you are compensated.
 * If you reinforce everywhere, you shall be weak everywhere.